 - Items are broken, outdated, or unsellable

-How Junk Removal Saves Time and Money
+How Junk Removal Saves Money

 The more items you move, the more you pay.
-Junk removal reduces the total volume of your move, which can significantly lower long-distance moving costs.
+Junk removal reduces the total volume of your shipment, which can significantly lower long-distance moving costs.
 It also eliminates multiple trips to donation centers, recycling facilities, or transfer stations.

 Apartment & Rental Move-Out Cleanouts